GospelSounders/adventhymnals/content/03.church-hymnal/07.501-600/04.531-540/09.In-the-Glad-Time-of-the-Harvest/docs.md

 ---
+title: |
-title: 539.
-In the Glad Time of the Harvest
+    539. In the Glad Time of the Harvest - Church Hymnal 1941
 metadata:
-    description:
+    description: |
+        Church Hymnal 1941 539.
+In the Glad Time of the Harvest.
+In the glad time of the harvest,  In the grand millennial year,  When the King shall take His scepter,  And to judge the world appear,  Earth and sea shall yield their treasure,  All shall stand before the throne;  Just awards will then be given,  When the King shall claim His own.
+    keywords:  |
-    keywords: Church Hymnal, In the Glad Time of the Harvest, In the glad time of the harvest,
+        Church Hymnal 1941, adventhymnals, advent hymnals, In the Glad Time of the Harvest, In the glad time of the harvest.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 539. IN THE GLAD TIME OF THE HARVEST
+####  Church Hymnal 1941,

 ```txt
 1.